marcusalenius/marcusalenius.github.io/markdown/attention.md

     <div class="image-text">Some figure where I show the classification with very similar vectors outputting the same predicted word.</div>
 </div>

 What happened here?
 The issue was that all words were weighted equally.
 We would like to weigh certain words more than others.
 In the example above, we would have liked to weigh the words "big" and "help" more in their respective phrases.
-But how do we know how much to weight each word?
+But how do we know how much to weigh each word?
 To develop an answer to that question, it will help to get visual.

 ### Embeddings

 When we said that we would represent "a" by some fixed vector, that we would *embed* "a", what did we mean by that?
 We want to associate each word in our vocabulary with a list of numbers.
 For now, we will say a list of two numbers.
 But how should we assign numbers to words?
 We could of course assign two random numbers to each word.
 Take the words "banana", "pear", and "phone".
-We may randomly assign them the numbers $[+0.8, +0.5]$, $[+3.9, +2.6]$, and $[+2.1, +4.2]$.
+We may randomly assign them the numbers $[+0.3, +0.2]$, $[+1.4, +1.0]$, and $[+0.8, +1.6]$.
 We can plot these on the Cartesian plane.

 <div class="body-image">
     <img src="attention-random-embedding.png" alt="Random embedding">